Laikipia, Northern Kenya, Kenya

 The wildlife on the Lewa Conservancy is extraordinary.
 Lewa is renowned for pioneering conservation initiatives and is home to one of the healthiest populations of white and black rhinoceros in Kenya.
 The reserve is also home to the largest breeding population of the endangered Grevy's zebra in Kenya.

-Wilderness has ten beautifully decorated rooms, six valley rooms and two two-bedroom family garden cottages, each features fireplaces and verandas and are individually designed.
-The two family cottages or garden rooms consist of two en-suite bedrooms and a living area.
+Wilderness has nine beautifully decorated rooms, six hillside rooms and three two-bedroom family garden cottages, each features fireplaces and verandas and are individually designed.
+The family garden rooms consist of two en-suite bedrooms and a living area.
 The garden rooms are perfect for families or those wanting closer proximity to the pool and main area.
-The valley rooms comprise six individual cottages that overlook the eastern edge of the valley, perfectly positioned to capture the striking sunrise.
-Like the Garden Rooms, they are all en-suite and have a cozy seating area.
+The hillside rooms comprise six individual cottages that overlook the eastern edge of the valley, perfectly positioned to capture the striking sunrise.
+Like the Garden Rooms, they are all en-suite and have a cosy seating area and outdoor deck.

 There is a refreshing salt-water swimming pool, the stables are full of horses for guests to ride, a small gym and the clay tennis court comes equipped with both racquets and balls.
 Lewa Wilderness offers guests the chance to explore the Conservancy on foot on on game drives and there are fantastic guides to bring the experience to life.
 Lewa also has expert chefs and a very friendly team of staff are waiting to look after you.